 Every aspect of design (Rush Rally 3 has been much more of a challenge for this with a whole money and upgrade system!)

 Every aspect of production (Bringing a game to market on my own)

-I've been in the industry since the early 2000's, and written engines/animation systems/physics systems for big AAA gaming companies.
-When making the move to create Rush Rally, I decided it was time to try everything for myself!
+I've been in the industry since the early 2000's, and written engines/animation systems/physics systems for big triple-A gaming companies.
+When making the move to create the Rush Rally series, I decided it was time to tackle every discipline of making a game for myself!